 Opals are also sensitive to extreme heat or sudden temperature fluctuations so be careful when wearing in seasons where the weather may stress your opal.

 In addition to being October’s birthstone, they are also given for one’s 14th wedding anniversary!

-Because it comes in all the beautiful rainbow colors, Tourmaline is a favorite gemstone for many people.
-Tourmaline definitely lives up to its name, which means “mixed stone.”
+While pink Tourmaline is widely associated with October’s birthstone, it also comes in all the beautiful rainbow colors, Tourmaline is a favorite gemstone for many people.
+Tourmaline definitely lives up to its name, which means “a stone with mixed colors.”
 With a variety of colors, Tourmaline can easily enhance any jewelry collection.
 It comes in bubblegum pink, peach, cranberry red, hot magenta, orange, canary yellow, mint, grass and forest green, ocean blue, violet, and even more colors.
-Tourmaline is sometimes mistaken for other gems such as rubies because the colors are so beautiful.
+Tourmaline is sometimes mistaken for other gems such as rubies and emeralds because the colors are so rich and beautiful.